Fliplet/fliplet-cli/docs/Quickstart.md

   list-assets           Gets the list of the available assets in the system. list-organizations    Gets the list of the available organizations in the system. organization [id]     Set current working organization.
-Use without id to reset. env [name]            Set the environment: dev, staging or production. login                 Log in with your Fliplet Studio account. logout                Log out from Fliplet Studio. cleanup               Reset the local state of the CLI.
+Use without id to reset. env [name]            Set the environment: local, development, staging or production. login                 Log in with your Fliplet Studio account. logout                Log out from Fliplet Studio. cleanup               Reset the local state of the CLI.